5.7-magnitude quake shakes Utah, Salt Lake airport closed

 Some residents ran from their homes and into the streets as they felt the earthquake shake buildings for 10 to 15 seconds.

-The quake knocked pictures from walls and dishes from shelves, and people reported feeling it in the neighboring states of Colorado, Idaho, Wyoming and Nevada.
+In downtown Salt Lake City, The Church of Jesus Christ of Latter-day Saints’ iconic Salt Lake Temple sustained minor damage, with the trumpet falling from the Angel Moroni statue at the top of the temple and stones displaced from a spire.

+The temple is undergoing renovations and a seismic upgrade.
+Construction crews have been sent home while the damage is being assessed, church spokesman Daniel Woodruff said in a statement.

 Gov. Gary Herbert warned people to stay away from downtown Salt Lake City while officials assess damage.

+But authorities did not expect to find severe damage in most structures, said Doughtery, the emergency management spokesman.

+People reported feeling the quake in the neighboring states of Colorado, Idaho, Wyoming and Nevada.

-About 55,000 people lost electricity in the Salt Lake City area, said utility Rocky Mountain Power.
+About 73,000 homes and businesses lost electricity in the Salt Lake City area, but power was quickly being restored in some areas, said utility Rocky Mountain Power.

 It was the largest earthquake to hit Utah since a 5.9 magnitude quake shook southern Utah in 1992, according to Utah Emergency Management.